 This medication must not be used during pregnancy.
 It may harm an unborn baby.
 It is important to prevent pregnancy while using this medication.
 Consult your doctor for more details and to discuss using reliable forms of non-hormonal birth control (such as condoms, diaphragm with spermicide) while using this medication.
 If you become pregnant or think you may be pregnant, tell your doctor right away.

 It is unknown if leuprolide passes into breast milk.
-Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
-Consult your doctor before breast-feeding.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this medication.
+Consult your doctor before breastfeeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 This medication may interfere with certain lab tests, possibly causing false test results.
 Make sure lab personnel and all your doctors know you use this drug.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.